 These days, when there are news reports about traumatic brain injury (TBI), it’s almost always related to football.
-And while one of the effects of TBI is an increased risk of using drugs and alcohol (especially for teens), this post isn’t really about that (but this post is).
+And while one of the effects of TBI is an increased risk of using drugs and alcohol (especially for teens), this post isn’t really about that.
+(However, this post is.)

-The Developing Teen Brain—What Makes It Special Puts You at Risk
+The Developing Teen Brain: Why It's at Risk

 We’ve talked a lot about why drug use is so dangerous in your teen years—that it raises your risk for being addicted.
 (Here’s a great explanation.)
-The teen brain is still developing—growing.
-This makes it more flexible, more impressionable; so what you do now has a big impact on who you become as an adult.
-Like clay being molded before it hardens, like a computer being programmed, you are wiring your brain.
+The teen brain is still developing—growing—and this makes it more flexible, more impressionable.
+So what you do now has a big impact on who you become as an adult.
+Like molding clay before it hardens, or programming a computer, you are wiring your brain.

-It turns out that the developing brain is also at high risk for concussions, a type of TBI (referred to as mild TBI by doctors).
+It turns out that the developing brain is also at high risk for concussions, which doctors call "mild TBIs".
 Concussions can cause people to feel confused and depressed, to have a hard time remembering events around the time of the injury, to get headaches and seizures, and possibly to lose consciousness (pass out).

-Each concussion is different.
-The slam of two heads (inside helmets or not) or a ball hitting your head can force your brain out of its protective fluid, slamming it against your skull and shaking it.
-When this happens, it can disrupt how your brain works—for a few seconds, minutes, hours, days, weeks, months, years, or forever.
+Every concussion is different.
+When two heads slam together (inside helmets or not) or a ball hits your head, it can force your brain out of its protective fluid, slamming it against your skull and shaking it.
+It can disrupt how your brain works—for a few seconds, minutes, hours, days, weeks, months, years, or forever.

-The nature of the injury, where it happens in the brain, the individual characteristics of the person’s brain, and environment all play a role.
-And those that get a concussion and go back to playing too soon are at risk of getting additional concussions more easily and possibly having much more severe outcomes.
+The nature of the injury, where it happens in the brain, the individual characteristics of the person’s brain, and environment all play a role in how bad the damage is.
+And people who get a concussion and go back to playing too soon are at risk of getting additional concussions more easily, and possibly having much more severe outcomes.
 In rare cases, this can even cause death.

-TBIs pose higher risks for the developing brain because the brain is not as formed as it will be in a few years.
+TBIs pose higher risks for the teen brain because it's still being formed.
 This is also one of the reasons that using drugs as a teen increases the chances for addiction—the brain is simply more vulnerable while it’s developing.